mmikaitis/mmikaitis.github.io/_pages/publications.md

 </li>
 <p> </p>

 <li><a href="https://ieeexplore.ieee.org/document/9154497">Issues with rounding in the GCC implementation of the ISO 18037:2008 standard fixed-point arithmetic</a>.
+Proc.
 27th IEEE Symp.
 Comput.
 Arithmetic.
 Portland, OR, US.
-7-10 Jun.
+Aug.
 2020. <a href="https://nla-group.org/2020/01/06/technical-report-issues-with-rounding-in-the-gcc-implementation-of-the-iso-180372008-standard-fixed-point-arithmetic/">Blog post</a> on this research.
 </li>
 <p> </p>